zigbeer/areq/README.md

 <a name="API_isEventPending"></a>
 ### isEventPending(evt)
 > Checks if the event is pending.
-Usually, if you find someone is pending over there, it is suggested to change a new event to listen.
+Usually, if you find someone is pending over there, it is suggested to change a new event to listen to.
 For example, get another transection id to make a new event name for your request.

 **Arguments**